What Does the Bible Say About Abortion?

 "Before I formed you in the womb I knew you…" –Jeremiah 1:5

 The New Testament refers to Jesus in the womb as a "child".
 The Bible also indicates that Mary had a normal gestation period while carrying Jesus.
 (See Luke 2:1-6 and 1:56-57.)
-The Lord's body was developing within his mother for a full nine months, showing that the Jesus began His earthly human life as a tiny embryo, a single cell.
+The Lord's body was developing within his mother for a full nine months showing that Jesus began His earthly human life as a tiny embryo, a single cell.
+So not only scientifically, but more importantly, in God's eyes, human life begins at conception.
 Many centuries before the Incarnation, the most famous twins in the history of the world, Jacob and Esau, fraternal twins, are called "children" in the Scriptures while they are in the womb.
 And of course, to this day, twins grab hold of one another in the womb, and unborn children suck their thumbs, play with their toes, sleep, dream, and even learn the melodies of songs, and their own mother's voice.
 Regarding God's command to the woman who later bore Samson, to not drink wine, her "child" would be a Nazirite "from the womb," for a Nazirite is a person who, among other things, does not drink alcohol.
 Modern child-welfare laws in 18 states (AZ, CA, FL, IL, IN, IA, MD, MA, MI, MN, NV, OK, RI, SC, TX, UT, VA, WI) recognize that a pregnant mother who drinks alcohol not only can harm her child, but can inflict him or her with fetal alcohol syndrome.
 Also, fetal thirst helps regulate the amount of amniotic fluid in the womb.
-Excess amniotic fluid, called hydramnios (or polyhydramnios) affects 2% of pregnancies and can be somewhat alleviated by fetal swallowing (and eventual expelling) of amniotic fluid, which swallowing can be increased by injection into the womb of an artificial hunger stimulator (peptide) or even by the mother eating sweets.
+Excess amniotic fluid, called hydramnios (or polyhydramnios) affects 2% of pregnancies and can be somewhat alleviated by fetal swallowing (and eventual expelling) of amniotic fluid, which swallowing can be increased by injecting into the womb an artificial hunger stimulator (peptide) or even by the mother eating sweets.
+Thus the Bible's six references to the embryo and fetus as a babe or a child includes four that refer to five individual children specifically named (Jesus, Jacob, Esau, Samson, John) and the others referring to all unborn children.
+(See also below, Biblical Fetology.)

 Crime of Killing the Innocent: "Do not kill the innocent." –Exodus 23:7